How our Bliss Filters work

 Malibu, Santa Monica, Venice, Huntington Beach & more

-Summer is here (as of 12:24 am ET yesterday), the weather is warming up and, in Southern California, that means it’s time to head to the beach.
+Summer is here, the weather is hot hot hot, and in Southern California, that means it’s time to head to the beach.
 Blessed with beautiful beaches and miles of sandy shoreline, it could be hard to know where to start.

 Here are six suggestions for those looking to get the most out of your Los Angeles or San Diego getaway before, during or after a cruise vacation.
 Let's take it from north to south.